DAIC-tud/docs/content/en/docs/manual/job-submission/priorities.md

 ---
-title: "Priorities, Partitions & Quality of Service"
+title: "Priorities, Partitions, Quality of Service & Reservations"
 weight: 1
 description: >
   How to submit jobs to slurm?